How Do I Join or Help?

-Volunteers will commit to served a ten-month assignment, starting in August 2015, as a teacher in a developing-world county to teach agricultural education in a primary or secondary school.
-AgriCorps volunteers will received a stipend equal to the pay of a local teacher which amounts to about $150 per month.
+Members will commit to served a ten-month assignment, starting in August 2015, as a teacher in a developing-world county to teach agricultural education in a primary or secondary school.
+AgriCorps members will received a stipend equal to the pay of a local teacher which amounts to about $150 per month.
 The host community will provide safe and secure housing.
 All other travel, insurance and miscellaneous expenses will be paid.
-Local NGOs will served volunteers for emergency and healthcare needs.
+Local NGOs will serve members for emergency and healthcare needs.

 1. College Degree in Agriculture